top of page

 • Wilson Follett, whose Modern American Usage has graced my bookshelf for decades, debunked the bunk this way:

-Serve this up to any misguided editors who try to outlaw a front-loaded conjunction.
+Use the above passages to correct any misguided editors who try to outlaw a front-loaded conjunction.

 Examples from Great Writers

-• Justice Oliver Wendell Holmes:Courts proceed step by step.
-And we now have to consider whether the cautious statement in the former case marked the limit of the law.—Johnson v.
+• Justice Oliver Wendell Holmes "Courts proceed step by step.
+And we now have to consider whether the cautious statement in the former case marked the limit of the law."
+Johnson v.
 United States, 228 U.S. 457, 458 (1913).
+Justia.com (use CTRL-F to search for "and we now")

 Examples from the Media

-• Editorial in The Wall Street Journal: And I had a vision: I would play in the National Football League.
+• The Wall Street Journal But I had a vision: I would play in the National Football League.
 I wrote out my life’s goals on a poster and placed it over my bed.”
+WSJ (use CTRL-F to search for "vision") (might require a subscription).

 The real rule is simple: You may start sentences with conjunctions, provided you use them purposefully.
 Don’t string them endlessly one after another.
 Instead, use them for emphasis or contrast.
 Ensure that what follows is a complete thought unless you are deliberately crafting a fragment for style.